 Once the donor bike is on the bench, fabrication can begin.
 The original components are stripped away until we are left with the elements of the bike we want to keep.
 Sometimes that can be just the engine and some of the frame.
 This gives us a "blank canvas" to work with where we can start to visualise and determine the shape and balance of the bike.
 Frames and sub frames are altered or built from scratch, tanks and body work modified or crafted from flat sheet metal and unique parts made by hand.

 We do most of the fabrication in house but if there are any specialist parts we need custom made there are a number of other highly skilled engineers in the UK that we work closely with.

 It's a time consuming process but at the end of this stage we end up with a motorbike that we can test ride before stripping it down again for finishing and paint.

 This is technically part of the fabrication stage but requires its own description.
-We fabricate our own exhaust systems using mandrel bent tube sections.
+We fabricate our own exhaust systems using mandrel bent tube sections and weld them together using the TIG process which creates a beautiful, rainbow coloured weld.
 Our focus is on a system which compliments the lines of the bike and also how it may effect the performance of the bike.

 We currently work with stainless steel but are looking to start making titanium pipes where weight and high performance are a priority.